tcox5698/herokubed/README.md

 Command line conveniences for heroku in a gem

-test travis caching timing impact
+testing secret travis env variables